petemmccarthy/CV/README.md

  - ActiveRecord
  - DataMapper

-- Ruby Gems Devise and bcrypt for user authentication and authorisation
+- Ruby Gems: Devise and bcrypt for user authentication and authorisation

 - Integration of APIs
  - including Twilio, Foursquare, Stripe, Pusher, GMaps, Mailgun and Paperclip